JBlocklove/CSAW-AI-Hardware-Attack-Challenge/README.md

 ## Timeline:
 - 10 July: First challenge given
-- 1 August: Second challenge given
+- 15 August: Second challenge given
-- 1 September: Third challenge given
+- 12 September: Third challenge given
-- 1 October: Fourth challenge given
 - 8 October: All challenges due
 - 10 October: Finalist teams will be notified and invited to participate in finals at CSAW in New York City
     - We may not be able to fly all teams out, depending on their location.
 Global participation is still encouraged.
 If you cannot attend a CSAW event in person we will arrange for virtual presentations.